Ottomanism

 Ottomanism or Osmanlılık (عثمانلولق, Osmanlıcılık.
 Ottomanisme) was a concept which developed prior to the 1876–1878 First Constitutional Era of the Ottoman Empire.
-Its proponents believed that it could create the Unity of the Peoples, İttihad-ı Anasır, needed to keep religion-based millets from tearing the empire apart.
+Its proponents believed that it could create the Unity of the Peoples, İttihad-ı Anasır, needed to keep ethnoreligious-based millets from tearing the empire apart.
+This ideology was closely related to state nationalism aimed at preventing the collapse of the Ottoman Empire in response to the rise of ethno-nationalism.

 History

 Beginning

 Thinkers such as Montesquieu (1689–1755) and Rousseau (1712–1778), as well as the events of the French Revolution of 1789, strongly influenced Ottomanism.
 It promoted equality among the millets.
 The idea of Ottomanism originated amongst the Young Ottomans (founded in 1865) in concepts such as the acceptance of all separate ethnicities in the Empire regardless of their religion, i.e., all were to be "Ottomans" with equal rights.
 In other words, Ottomanism held that all subjects were equal before the law.
 Ideally, all citizens would share a geographical area, a language, culture, and a sense of a "non-Ottoman" party who were different from them.
 The essence of the millet system of confessional groupings was not dismantled, but secular organizations and policies were applied.
 Primary education, conscription, head tax and military service were to be applied to non-Muslims and Muslims alike.